tonylifu/cinema-tickets/README.md

 ## Testing
 ### Unit Testing
 Unit tests are implemented using JUnit 5 and Mockito to ensure that each service (e.g., validation, seat calculation, amount calculation) functions correctly.
-Mock objects are used to isolate dependencies, allowing for focused testing of individual components.
+Mock objects are used to isolate external dependencies, allowing for focused testing of the ticket service.

 ### GitHub Actions CI/CD Workflow
 This project integrates GitHub Actions for continuous integration.
 The automated workflows run unit tests every time code is pushed to the repository or when a pull request is opened.